coderrio/Coderr.Documentation/docs/client/libraries/aspnet-mvc5/index.md

 The action methods should be name like the views. i.e. `public ActionResult InternalServer()`.

-The information provided by codeRRs is represented as `OneTrueViewModel`.
+The information provided by codeRRs is represented as `CoderrViewModel`.
 Take it as a parameter to your action methods.

 **Sample**

 ```
 public class ErrorController : Controller
 {
-    public ActionResult Index(OneTrueViewModel model)
+    public ActionResult Index(CoderrViewModel model)
     {
         return View("Error", model);
     }

-    public ActionResult NotFound(OneTrueViewModel model)
+    public ActionResult NotFound(CoderrViewModel model)
     {
         return View(model);
     }

-    public ActionResult InternalServerError(OneTrueViewModel model)
+    public ActionResult InternalServerError(CoderrViewModel model)
     {
         return View(model);
     }